FurryCoders/FALocalRepo/README.md

   and `--folder` arguments can be passed.<br/>
   If the `--deactivated` option is used, deactivated users are fetched instead of ignore.
 If the user is no longer inactive, the database entry will be modified as well.<br/>
-  The `--stop` option allows to set after how many entries of each folder should be found in the database before stopping the update.
+  The `--stop` option allows setting how many entries of each folder should be found in the database before stopping the update.

 > ```
 > falocalrepo download update --stop 5